Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: When I’m bored, I collect comic books and bake.
 I’m actually rather boring outside of work.
 Feel free to keep the questions about Diploma Company as you’ll find me a boring read.

-JAMES S: O.K., fair enough … So how long have you been with Diploma Company?
+O.K., fair enough … So how long have you been with Diploma Company?
 How has your role changed?

 MELISSA: It will have been four and a half years next spring.
 The time has flown by.
 I enjoy it because my role is constantly changing here and it’s becoming more challenging.
 When I first started they basically had me do quality control checks on orders that the lead designers were working on as customer’s placed orders.
 Then I advanced to be a lead designer myself which was exciting.
 Now I do a cross of lead designers and also manage the ticketing system where clients are writing us about order proofs, order statuses and more.
 It’s more of an organizational role but it was refreshing to branch out to a different side of the production department.

-JAMES S: Take me through an order, a customer orders a document.
+Take me through an order, a customer orders a document.
 Then what happens?

 MELISSA: It’s funny how I said earlier the original job ad stated something like, “must be organized, etc” because organization is definitely a crucial skill set to have here.
 The production department is all about organization and I can’t stress that enough.

 MELISSA: So as a customer you would go on our site and place an order.
-Let’s say you want a novelty diploma from a college, so you’d go to our college diploma section and choose a product.
+Let’s say you want a fake diploma from a college in Sweden, so you’d go to our college diploma section and choose a product.
 The order form is going to ask you to confirm what school we’re making.
 We’d obviously need to know your name because we’re printing it on there.
 Dates like a date for graduation are important too.
 We basically collect all sorts of information.
 Some customers know everything and some are confused as to what they should put but we try to figure things out with them.

 MELISSA: So they place an order on the website and their done at that point.
 This is when we get to work.
-We actually take a look at the order form and let’s say the client wants a fake diploma from Florida.
+We actually take a look at the order form and let’s say the client wants a fake diploma from London.
 She gives us the school, the dates, and we have a general idea of what she wants.
 Next, we look through our template catalog.
 Believe or not, we have this massive template catalog of diploma layouts.
 We’re talking individually constructed templates that capture the format and structure and real diplomas.
 They are organized by names and dates and their necessary resources for recreating the look and feel of real diplomas.

 MELISSA: People will ask me if they are a 100% spot on duplication of the real thing.
 The business does have regulations and limitations to abide by but the layouts and formatting are all there.
 We’ve actually hired two other staffers in the department including Krystal and Joanna who both worked for competitors and they were astonished, upon starting here, at the sheer detail of the templates our database had.
 Being here for years, sometimes I lose sight at how impressive what Diploma Company has built is.